UBakaliya/Mini-Search-Engine-2.0/README.md

 ## Descriptions:

-### -A mini search engine is a simplified version of a traditional search engine that is designed to handle a smaller set of data and provide quick, relevant search results.
+### * A mini search engine is a simplified version of a traditional search engine that is designed to handle a smaller set of data and provide quick, relevant search results.
 It typically uses a basic algorithm to index and rank the available data, and provides a user-friendly interface for users to input their search queries and view the results.

-### -Overall, a mini search engine aims to provide efficient and effective search capabilities to users, without the complexity and scale of a full-fledged search engine.
+### * Overall, a mini search engine aims to provide efficient and effective search capabilities to users, without the complexity and scale of a full-fledged search engine.

 ## Main take away: